miragejs/miragejs/README.md

 ];
 ```

-That's it!
-Now whenever your Pretender server starts up, this data will be added to its store under the `contacts` key (since that's the name of the file).
+Given this file, whenever your Pretender server starts up, this data will be added to its store under the `contacts` key (since that's the name of the file).
+Add additional data by adding more files under the `/data` folder.

-To return this data from an endpoint, let's create our first route.
+Now, to return this data from an endpoint, let's create our first route.
 We'll use the **stub** helper method to easily interact with our server's store (which now has these contacts in it).

-Create the file `app/pretender/config.js` and export a function:
+The generator should have created the file `app/pretender/config.js`, which exports a function.
+Add a route for `/api/contacts`:

 ```js
 // app/pretender/config.js